jodavis/browser-link/README.md

 # browser-link
-Node.js module for interacting with Browser Link in Visual Studio
+VERY EARLY PROTOTYPE of a Node.js module for interacting with Browser Link in Visual Studio